home-assistant-libs/ha-ffmpeg/README.rst

 - Analyse a video/audio stream for noise or motion detection
 - Grab image from a stream

+Be carfully that you protect function calls with `asyncio.shield`.

 Links
 -----
 - http://home-assistant.io